-After making appropriate enquiries, the Board of Governors has a reasonable expectation that the academy trust has adequate resources to continue in operational existence for the foreseeable future.
-For this reason the Board of Governors continues to adopt the going concern basis in preparing the financial statements.
+The current academic year, 2023-2024, will be a challenging financial year for the Trust due to the combined impact of teachers' pay rises and low numbers on roll.
+The Trust is forecasting a deficit this year but due to the strong carried forward reserves of £163k the deficit will be covered by reserves whilst maintaining a level of free reserves at the year-end to meet The Trust's reserves policy.
+In years 2 and 3 of the 3 year plan, lower expected Government pay increases and increased numbers on roll will enable the Trust to return to break even.
+As such, the Board of Governors has a reasonable expectation that the academy trust has the resources to continue in operational existence for the foreseeable future.
+For this reason, the Board of Governors continues to adopt the going concern basis in preparing the financial statements.
 Further details regarding the adoption of the going concern basis can be found in the statement of accounting policies.